 The first question has always been "What does a South Devon look like - I've never seen one?"
 In fact most cattlemen have seen them but have given the credit of their quality to a better known breed.
 Bulls have been sold across western Canada so many herds carry the South Devon influence.

 South Devon cattle may be either red or black, when bred to white faced breeds they produce calves with solid faces or blaze face, not brockle face.
 There are no genetic defects known to date within the breed.
 They are long bodied with solid depth throughout and have a good hair coat that sheds easily in summer.
 South Devon have a longer eye to muzzle length with a slightly larger ear and a rounder eye.

-- Excellent mothering with a quality milk package that calve well and retain a youthful appearance into their teens
+Excellent mothering with a quality milk package that calf well and retains a youthful appearance into their teens